Dr. David O. Kashinski, Ph.D.

 Photonics Research Center

-Dr. David Kashinski is a physics professor in the Department of Physics and Nuclear Engineering at the United States Military Academy.
-He graduated summa cum laude from Kutztown University of Pennsylvania in May 2005 with a Bachelor of Science in physics and a minor in mathematics.
+He graduated summa cum laude from Kutztown University of Pennsylvania in May 2005 with a bachelor's degree in physics and a minor in mathematics.
 He immediately began his graduate studies in theoretical physics at Lehigh University in Bethlehem, Pennsylvania, in August 2005.

 He is actively involved in collaborative theoretical and computational molecular physics research with the Weapons and Materials Research Directorate at the U.S. Army Research Laboratory in Aberdeen, Maryland; the AMO group at Lehigh University; and the Astro-Particle-Chemistry group in Montpellier, France.
 His current research initiatives include advancing the understanding of dissociative recombination of electrons with heavy molecular ions and applying modern quantum chemistry techniques to calculate observable properties of gas-phase molecules.
-Within the Photonics Research Center, his work is conducted in the Quantum Information Sciences Laboratory as part of the Atomic, Molecular and Optical Physics research group.

 All of these research initiatives remain ongoing and include cadet researchers at all levels.